MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 u = mda.Universe(data, traj)
 ```

 Next, we need to define the solute and solvents of interest.
-The example system here is a LiPF<sub>6</sub> electrolyte with BN and FEC as solvents.
+The example system is a LiPF<sub>6</sub> electrolyte with BN and FEC as solvents.
 Here, we treat the Li<sup>+</sup> ion as the solute and all other molecules as solvents.

 ```python
 # define solute AtomGroup